CYarros10/aws-transit-gateway-bandwidth-test/README.md

 Note: This will not be data from TGW.
 This will be data from individual EC2 instances themselves.

 - Go to Amazon Athena console
-- run the following queries (each in their own Query Tab) and make sure to insert your own bucket and the current date:
+- run the following queries (each in their own Query Tab) and make sure to insert your own bucket:

       CREATE EXTERNAL TABLE networkbenchmark (
         `intervals` array<struct<